jslibraries/jslibraries/README.md

 # jslibraries
-A universal database for all the Frontend Stacks and their samples
+Mashup all Stacks to make your own JS stacks